Louis Roy: Biography

-In November 1994, Roy hired Serge Quesnel via Quesne's lawyer to work as a hitman for the Hells Angels.
-After his release from prison, Quesnel's lawyer introduced to Roy.
-Roy told Quesnel that in exchange for working as a hitman, he would be paid $500 dollars per week with a commission of at least $10, 000 dollars per murder.
-Roy told Quesnel that his commissions would depend on the degree of difficulty of the murders with commissions of $50, 000 dollars to be paid for those who were well guarded.
+In November 1994, Roy hired Serge Quesnel via Quesnel's lawyer to work as a hitman for the Hells Angels.
+After his release from prison, Quesnel's lawyer introduced him to Roy.
+Roy told Quesnel that in exchange for working as a hitman, he would be paid $500 per week with a commission of at least $10,000 per murder.
+Roy told Quesnel that his commissions would depend on the degree of difficulty of the murders with commissions of $50,000 to be paid for those who were well guarded.
 Quesnel wrote in his 2003 memoirs Testament d’un tueur des Hells that: "Mélou was the richest Angel in Quebec, and I was his protégé.
 We travelled together, and I could see that he was among the most powerful members of the 'profession'.
 He carried a booklet with the names, addresses, license plate numbers and descriptions of fifty or so undesirable individuals.
 When I saw it, I realized that the Trois-Rivières Hells Angels were very powerful".

-Roy gave Quesnel $2, 000 dollars in cash as an advance payment and promised him $8, 000 more if he killed Jacques Ferland.
+Roy gave Quesnel $2,000 in cash as an advance payment and promised him $8,000 more if he killed Jacques Ferland.
 Ferland was a chemist in Quebec City who manufactured PCP for the Rock Machine.
 Quesnel killed Ferland in his Quebec City house on 30 January 1995.
 On 27 February 1995, Quesnel killed Claude "The Peak" Rivard, a Montreal drug dealer who worked for the Pelletier clan who were allied with the Rock Machine.
 On 23 March 1995, Quesnel killed Richard "Chico" Delcourt, a Montreal drug dealer who refused to work with either the Rock Machine or the Hells Angels.
 Quesnel later testified that he had committed all these murders on Roy's orders.
-Roy offered Quesnel $50, 000 dollars in cash if he could kill Gilles Lambert, an important leader of the Rock Machine.
+Roy offered Quesnel $50,000 in cash if he could kill Gilles Lambert, an important leader of the Rock Machine.
 Quesnel was arrested in April 1995 before he could make the attempt on Lambert's life.